KunHCS/flaskbank/README.md

 Install dependencies:

 	pip install -r requirements.txt
+	or
+	pip3 install -r requirements.txt

 To start flask:

 	python run.py
+	or
+	python3 run.py

 If everything is done correctly you should be able to see the same result as npm start by going to: